List of built-in iOS apps: Podcasts

+Preview

+Preview is a PDF viewer first introduced in iOS 26, based on the program originally developed for NeXTSTEP and carried over to MacOS.
+The app is capable of viewing, editing, and annotating a number of documents and digital image files saved to the device or an iCloud Drive.
+Preview can also create new image files or scan psychical documents using the device's camera, converting them into Portable Document Format (PDF) files.
+It employs the Quartz graphics layer, and the ImageIO and Core Image frameworks.

 Reminders

 Reminders is a task management app first introduced with the release of iOS 5 and rebuilt from the ground up in iOS 13.
 The app allows users to create their own lists of reminders and set notifications for themselves.
 New reminders can be placed into lists or set as subtasks and can include several details including: a priority tag, a note about the reminder, and an image or URL attachment.
 Additionally, alarms can be set for reminders, sending a notification to users at a certain time and date, when a geofence around an area is crossed, or when a message starts being typed to a set contact.
 If a time-based alert is set, it can repeat every day, week, two weeks, month, or year.
 Lists can be synced through iCloud and shared with other contacts.

 Safari

-Safari is a graphical web browser based on the WebKit engine bundled with iOS devices since the iPhone's introduction in 2007.
+Safari is a graphical web browser based on the WebKit engine bundled with iOS devices since the original iPhone's introduction in 2007.
 Websites can be bookmarked, added to a reading list, or saved to the home screen and are synced between devices through iCloud.
 With iOS 13, Safari was updated with a download manager which allows users to save files from the web onto their phone's local storage.
 Safari received a significant redesign in iOS 15, including a new landing page and support for browser extensions from the App Store.